Gautamxkumar/GoBeyond-AI2k25/README.md

 Setting up journey based ai planner is simple — just configure your ```.env``` file, and you're ready to go!

-To get started with JourneyJolt, follow these instructions to set up the project locally on your machine for development and testing.
+To get started with Journey planner(GoBeyond-AI), follow these instructions to set up the project locally on your machine for development and testing.

 ### Prerequisites